-Carefully review the general safety advice in the instruction book before starting the experiment.
+Carefully review the general safety advice on the back of the box cover before starting the experiment.

 Disassemble the setup after the experiment.

 Flip the sheet of phosphorescent paper to shield the glossy side from light.

 Putting your UV light on a string will let it swing freely as it draws with light!